 9.6.4.2 Close signal received from MGC

 The MGC may send the TCP connection closed (closed) signal to trigger the closure of the TCP connection.
 If this signal is received while the connection is open in the send direction (i.e. either the connection is “established” or it was “established” and the remote TCP endpoint indicated a half-closure by having sent a TCP-FIN), then the MG will send a TCP-FIN.
-The signal close will not affect the other SEP of the same context.
+The signal close will not affect the other SEP of the same stream.
 If desired it is up to the MGC to release this SEP accordingly.

 9.6.4.3 Close indication received from SEP